playfulprogramming/playfulprogramming/content/blog/intro-to-html-css-and-savascript/index.md

 }
 ---

-# HTML, CSS, and JavaScript Concepts for Beginners
-By Micah Dutro

 So you have decided to learn web development.

 Great!
 But once you start looking around for tutorials, guides, and other resources it’s easy to get overwhelmed.
 Web development incorporates a lot of different technologies that all work together to create the internet as we know it today.
 Understanding how they work together is no small task, especially when you are at the beginning of your web development journey.
 Which ones should you learn first?
 What do they do?
 What does it all mean???